AugustDS/extd_med_benchmark/README.md

 - `$ bash download_dataset.sh /path_to_raw_data`

 ## Build tensorflow dataset
 Decide where to store tf dataset and set `/path_to_tf_data` accodringly.
-This might require changes to the python3 command in build_dataset.sh to specify enough CPU memory for pre-processing the dataset.
+Building the dataset might require changes to the python3 command in build_dataset.sh to specify enough CPU memory for pre-processing the dataset.
+- Can be run on 1 CPU with 100000 MB storage request
 - `$ bash build_dataset.sh /path_to_raw_data /path_to_tf_data`

 ## Run GAN Training